jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 - `all.columns`: boolean specifying if the entire dataset should be read, as opposed to specific columns
 - `exclude.na.listwise`: columns where missing values should be deleted listwise

-We do have to account for the fact that we do not need data if we're not ready to compute anything (as we verified in [Step 2 - Checking if Results can be Computed](#step-2---checking-if-results-can-be-computed)):
+Note that we only read the data if we are ready for computing (as we verified in [Step 2 - Checking if Results can be Computed](#step-2---checking-if-results-can-be-computed)):

 <p><details>
 	<summary>Code</summary>